-As of September 30, 2022, our historical net tangible book value (deficit) was \$[] million, or \$[] per common share.
+As of September 30, 2022, our historical net tangible book value (deficit) was (\$9.7) million, or (\$0.93) per common share.
 Our historical net tangible book value (deficit) represents the amount of our total tangible assets (total assets less intangible assets) less our total liabilities.
 Historical net tangible book value (deficit) per share represents our historical net tangible book value (deficit) divided by the number of common shares outstanding as of September 30, 2022.

-As of September 30, 2022, our pro forma net tangible book value (deficit) was \$ million, or \$ per common share.
-Pro forma net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities, after giving effect to the sale of convertible promissory notes with an aggregate principal amount of \$ subsequent to September 30, 2022, and (ii) the conversion of certain outstanding common shares upon the completion of this offering, assuming an convertible notes into an aggregate of initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, (iii) the issuance of common shares (assuming an initial public offering price of per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus) pursuant to a settlement and subscription agreement and (iv) the conversion of accounts payable into an aggregate of common shares upon the completion of this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+As of September 30, 2022, our pro forma net tangible book value (deficit) was \$2.0 million, or \$0.13 per common share.
+Pro forma net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the conversion of certain outstanding convertible notes into an aggregate of 1,916,659 common shares upon the completion of this offering (assuming an initial public offering price of \$4.00 per share), (ii) the issuance of 35,274 common shares (assuming an initial public offering price of \$4.00 per share) pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to related parties of \$2,024,146 into an aggregate of 843,400 common shares upon the completion of this offering (assuming an initial public offering price of \$4.00 per share), and (iv) our sale of 2,000,000 common shares in this offering (assuming an initial public offering price of \$4.00 per share) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-After giving further effect to (i) the pro forma adjustments set forth above and (ii) our sale of common shares in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2022 would have been \$ approximately \$ per share.
+After giving further effect to (i) the pro forma adjustments set forth above and (ii) the repayment of CEBA loans of \$55,518, our pro forma as adjusted net tangible book value as of September 30, 2022 would have been \$2.0 million, or approximately \$0.13 per share.